← Back to Insights

 Map your data.
 What personal data do you hold?
 Where did it come from?
 Where does it go?
 This exercise is unglamorous and nobody wants to do it.
 It's also the foundation of everything else.

 Check your legal bases.
 For every processing activity, can you name the lawful basis?
 If the answer is "consent" for everything, rethink.
-Consent isn't wrong, it's just fragile for AI.
+Consent works, but it is fragile for AI.

 Write DPIAs for your AI systems.
 Before deployment.
 The cost of a DPIA is a fraction of the cost of retrofitting compliance after a complaint.